irinatu17/Art-of-Tea/README.md

 To deploy the project to [Heroku](https://heroku.com/) the following steps need to be completed:
 1. Create a **requirement.txt** file, which contains a list of the dependencies, using the following command in the terminal:
 `pip3 freeze > requirements.txt`
 2. Create a **Procfile**, in order to tell Heroku how to run the project, using the following command in the terminal:
 `web: gunicorn art_of_tea.wsgi:application`
 3. `git add`, `git commit` and `git push` these files to GitHub repository.
 NOTE: these 1-3 steps already done in this project and included in the GitHub repository, but illistrated here as they are required for the successfull deployment to Heroku.
+As well as that, other things that are required for the Heroku deployment and have to be installed: **gunicorn** (WSGI HTTP Server), **dj-database-url** for database connection and **Psycopg** (PostgreSQL driver for Python).
+All of the mentioned above are *already installed* in this project in the requirements.txt file.
 4. On the [Heroku](https://heroku.com/) website you need to create a **new app**, assigne a name (must be unique),set a region to the closest to you(for my project I set Europe) and click **Create app**.
 5. Go to **Resources** tab in Heroku, then in the **Add-ons** search bar look for **Heorku Postgres**(you can type `postgres`), select **Hobby Dev — Free** and click **Provision** button to add it to your project.
 6. In Heroku **Settings** click on **Reveal Config Vars**.